HoweraProjects/HoweraProjects/README.md

 Greetings, I am Cliff Chiang.
 I simply loved coding, and in particular websites and back-end programming.
 Therefore, I will keep my projects open-source on this platform.
-I will nickname myself's organization "Howera", though, only for convenience.
+I am a developer from the Howera organization.
 I have enthusiasm in coding, in designing and creating webpages and projects in other languages.

 I know:
 - C++